 All of the latest news and more from CES 2019 in Las Vegas.

-CES 2019 Stories January 11, 2019
+Best of CES 2019 Overview • Updated January 11, 2019

 At CES 2019, Ecovacs Robotics showed off its latest robot vacuum, the Deebot Ozmo 960.
 What differentiates the Ozmo 960 from some of the company’s other high-end cleaners is the implementation of AI that detects obstacles like cables, socks, and more.
 Once it finds these items, the robot avoids them entirely so it doesn’t clog itself and or damage the item in question.

 Without a doubt, this is a feature that every robot vacuum should have, but don’t.
 Thankfully this type of innovation is bound to expand throughout the rest of the market since it is what consumers expect from automated devices.

 When it comes to taking photos or shooting video on your camera, generally speaking, an SD card will be your go-to storage method.
 With video files (and photos) only increasing in size as the resolutions climb, it’s getting harder and harder to shoot lengthy sessions of either photos or videos without having multiple cards around.
 With Lexar’s 1TB SDXD card, that’s a worry of the past.